 Legislation Description of Legislation and applicability Transport of large infrastructure components related to both facilities will require the expansion of existing access and/or internal roads, culverts or similar drainage crossing infrastructure collectively exceeding 100 m2 or more beyond existing road or road reserves located within delineated watercourses on site, or within 32 m of the outer extent of the delineated watercourses on site.
 The development of the Normandien WEF will not trigger any of the listed exclusions.
-Listing Notice 1: Activity 56(i)(ii) GNR 983 The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 kilometre- (i) where the existing reserve is wider than 13,5 meters; or (ii) where no reserve exists, where the existing road is wider than 8 metres; excluding where widening or lengthening occur inside urban areas Description: Transport of large infrastructure components related to the facilities will require the widening of existing access and/or internal roads where no reserve exists and where such road is wider than 8 metres.
+Listing Notice 1: GNR 983 Activity 56(i)(ii) The widening of a road by more than 6 metres, or the lengthening of a road by more than 1 kilometre- (i) where the existing reserve is wider than 13,5 meters; or (ii) where no reserve exists, where the existing road is wider than 8 metres; excluding where widening or lengthening occur inside urban areas Description: Transport of large infrastructure components related to the facilities will require the widening of existing access and/or internal roads where no reserve exists and where such road is wider than 8 metres.
 The development of the Normandien WEF will not trigger any of the listed exclusions.
 Listing Notice 2: GNR 984 Activity 1(a) The development of facilities or infrastructure for the generation of electricity from a renewable resource where the electricity output is 20 megawatts or more, Description: The proposed energy generation technology (i.e. Wind) will generate more than 20MW of electricity output from a renewable resource (estimated to be 300MW).
 This activity is therefore considered applicable to the wind facilities.
-Listing Notice 2: Activity 15(i) GNR 984 The clearance of an area of 20 hectares or more of indigenous vegetation.
+Listing Notice 2: GNR 984 Activity 15(i) The clearance of an area of 20 hectares or more of indigenous vegetation.
 Description: Based on the information provided with regards to total project area, it is assumed that the facilities will result in the clearance of at least 20 hectares or more of indigenous vegetation.
 The buildable area is currently estimated to be 150ha.
-Listing Notice 3: GNR 985 It must be noted that the Listing Notice 3 Activities are not yet finalised.
-These will be updated and confirmed as the process progresses.
-Furthermore, it must still be confirmed whether the 2015 Free State Biodiversity Sector Plan (FSBSP) has been adopted by the Competent Authority.
+Listing Notice 3: GNR 985 It has been confirmed that the 2015 Free State Biodiversity Sector Plan (FSBSP) was adopted by the Competent Authority on 14 October 2024.
 Listing Notice 3: GNR 985 Activity 4(f)(i)(cc)(ee) The development of a road wider than 4 metres with a reserve less than 13,5 metres. b.
-Free State (i) Outside urban areas: ı
+Free State (i) Outside urban areas: (ee) Critical biodiversity areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; Description: Description.